Telephone

 Forwarder

 The forwarder is as the name suggests.
 If you call this number, you would be forwarded.
-The only difference between this forwarding number, and many other is this forwarding service will forward to multiple phones.
-I have it set to where it would ring my Home phone, iPhone, and Razr.
+The only difference between this forwarding number, and many others is this forwarding service will forward to multiple phones.
+I have it set to where it would ring my Home phone, and iPhone.
 When all phones ring, I simply select the best phone to answer.
 The other phones will show the incoming call as a missed call which is fine as I know I already answered the phone.

 Home